-Is Public Housing Obsolete?
 PHAs must certify that a development is "obsolete," either physically or in terms of location, and therefore no longer suitable as housing.

 Physically obsolete means that there are structural deficiencies that cannot be corrected at a reasonable cost.
 Structural deficiencies include settlement of floors, severe erosion, and deficiencies in major systems such as the plumbing, electrical, heating and cooling, roofs, doors, and windows.
 "Reasonable" cost is defined as less than 62.5% of total development costs (TDC) for buildings with elevators and 57.14% for other buildings.
-Each year PIH updates TDC limits; the 2022 TDC are here.
-To show that a development is physically obsolete, a PHA must submit a detailed scope of work that should describe the major systems needing repair or replacement, the need to remove lead-based paint or asbestos hazards, or the need to make accessibility improvements (the last sentence is based on Notice PIH 2018-04).
+Each year PIH updates TDC limits on its Demolition/Disposition (Section 18) webpage; the 2023 TDC limits are here.
+To show that a development is physically obsolete, a PHA must submit a detailed scope of work that should describe the major systems needing repair or replacement, the need to remove lead-based paint or asbestos hazards, or the need to make accessibility improvements (the last sentence is based on Notice PIH 2021-07).